WeMakeDevs/classroom-monitor-bot/README.md

 * `feat`     Commits that adds a new feature
 * `fix`      Commits that fixes a bug
-* `refactor` Commits that rewrite/restructure your code, however does not change any behaviour
+* `refactor` Commits that rewrite/restructure your code, however, does not change any behaviour
 * `perf`     Commits that are special `refactor` commits that improve performance
 * `style`    Commits that do not affect the meaning (white-space, formatting, missing semi-colons, etc.)
 * `test`     Commits that add missing tests or correct existing tests